wwarthen/RomWBW/Source/Doc/Applications.md

 drive letter first.

 Not all disk formats include space for system tracks.
-Such disk formats cannot contains a system boot image and, therefore, cannot be made bootable.
+Such disk formats cannot contain a system boot image and, therefore, cannot be made bootable.
 The best example of such disk formats are the ROM and RAM disks.
 To maximize usable file space on these drives, they do not have system tracks.
-Obviously, ROM operating system is supported by choosing a ROM operating system at the boot loader prompt.
+Obviously, the ROM operating system is supported by choosing a ROM operating system at the boot loader prompt.
 Any attempt to write a system boot image to disk media with no system tracks will cause SYSCOPY to fail with an error message.